 January 13, 2023 Musicology No Comments

 Perhaps you’ve heard that you can’t copyright a groove.
 (Copyright isn’t really a verb, but everyone understands what you mean when you use it as one.)
-And on the heals of “you can’t” you might also hear, “but what about Blurred Lines?!”
-And yes, when the silly Blurred Lines case happened, it was said that it “accomplish(ed) what no one has before.”
+And on the heels of “you can’t” you might also hear, “But what about Blurred Lines?!”
+And yes, when the silly Blurred Lines case happened, it was said to “accomplish what no one has before.”
 Did it though?
 Did Blurred Lines change everything?
-No. The more time that passes, the more aberration that verdict seems to be.
-So to the extent that you can’t copyright a groove, imagine how silly it would be if you could copyright a rhythm.
+No. The more time that passes, the more an aberration that verdict becomes.
+So to the extent that you can’t copyright a groove, which includes but is usually more than just rhythm, imagine how silly it would be if you could copyright just a rhythm.
+Then imagine the rhythm is simple and brief.
+It gets increasingly unfathomable.

 But there’s a lawsuit right now, or really one that is a bit like forty lawsuits stacked together; one plaintiff suing a very long list of artists and labels for sounding like, well, reggaeton.